 Roland DJ 202

 There are a few key considerations to factor in when you’re looking to buy DJ controllers with Serato.
 In this guide, we cover the top 3 elements you need to be aware of.

 Serato DJ Lite vs Serato DJ Pro Features

 The first thing to consider is what level of software comes with the controller.

 Serato DJ Pro as the name implies is a professional piece of DJ software.
 It’s available as a monthly subscription or via a one-off purchase.
-Many controllers will come with the full version software.
+Many controllers will come with the full version of the software.
 It’s worth factoring this in when you’re comparing prices between controllers.

-Serato DJ Pro opens up all the tools you’ll need for both for home use and for gigs.
+Serato DJ Pro opens up all the tools you’ll need for both home use and for gigs.

 Serato DJ Pro opens up the full range of 46 built-in FX.
 It also provides further track analysis to give you more detailed information like the Key of the song.
 A sampler also opens up to give you more creative options when mixing.
 But, by far the biggest upgrade is the ability to record your mixes.
 This becomes even more important for new DJs.
 You want to be able to record and playback your mixes.
 Not only for your enjoyment but to also analyze and critique your mixes.

 Serato DJ Lite is capable.
 When you do get the opportunity you’ll want to upgrade to the Pro version.

 The other thing to consider is what type of DJ you are and if you’ll need 4 channels.
 When I began my DJ journey I had a cheap 2 channel controller.
 This allowed me to grasp and master the fundamentals.